LowTechCoder/rpi4-retroarch-guide/README.md

 * RetroArch Auto config file backups that backs up once a day during boot, and overwrites that daily backup only if the config files change
 * 'f' key will toggle fullscreen
 * Main Menu > Quit RetroArch will shutdown your Raspberry Pi
+* To close RetroArch without shutting down the Raspberry Pi, quit RetroArch, and then you have 5 seconds to close the Terminal

 ## Known issues